ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/project2.md

 <br>
 Result:
 <br>
+1. Assumption:
-1. Assumption: The competitor won’t respond immediately.
+The competitor won’t respond immediately.
 <br>
 Our best combination: 1.5% profile 5 and 88.5% profile 14.
 <br>
 Maximum Profit: $266,497
 <br><br>
+2. Assumption:
-2. Assumption: The competitor respond by lower their price to $119.99.
+The competitor respond by lower their price to $119.99.
 <br>
-our best combination: profile 4 and profile 14
+Our best combination: profile 4 and profile 14
 <br>
 Profit: $379948.09 (sum of profit in year 1 and in year 2)